gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/plugins/features.md

 ## Main features

-The main features of the GNU MCU Eclipse family of plug-ins are:
+The main features of the Eclipse Embedded CDT family of plug-ins are:

   * create/build/manage embedded ARM/AArch64/RISC-V applications, using the managed project features of Eclipse CDT, i.e. without having to manually create and maintain makefiles
   * provide ready to run templates for some ARM Cortex-M processors